Nina West: Career

-West began dabbling in drag in 2001.
+Levitt began dabbling in drag in 2001.
+Nina West is the name of his drag persona.
 Her drag mother is Virginia West.
-She hosts the annual "Heels of Horror" show at Axis Nightclub, and has also hosted the competition "So You Think You Can Drag?"
+Nina West hosts the annual "Heels of Horror" show at Axis Nightclub, and has also hosted the competition "So You Think You Can Drag?"
 In 2008, she won the Entertainer of the Year award; her ensemble later inspired the singer Sia's outfit at the 2016 Coachella Valley Music and Arts Festival.
-West was included in Columbus Business First "40 Under 40" list in 2018.
-Levitt worked as a social media strategist for Axis Nightclub as of 2018 and has done social media and marketing for Union Cafe since 2013.

-West competed in the eleventh season of RuPaul's Drag Race.
+Nina West competed in the eleventh season of RuPaul's Drag Race.
 She had previously auditioned for the show nine times, but failed to make the final cast selection.
-She won the third episode for her performance in the 'Diva Worship' challenge, and impersonated Sarah Sanders on the fourth episode, "Trump: The Rusical".
+She won the third episode for his performance in the 'Diva Worship' challenge, and impersonated Sarah Sanders on the fourth episode, "Trump: The Rusical".
 In the "Snatch Game" challenge, she became the first queen in the show's history to impersonate someone from the actual original Match Game, with her impersonation of Jo Anne Worley.
 She then won the "Dragracadabra" challenge in episode ten.
-She was eliminated in the following episode, losing a lip sync to Silky Nutmeg Ganache.
+She was eliminated in the following episode, losing a lip-sync to Silky Nutmeg Ganache.
 She was subsequently crowned Miss Congeniality in the series finale.
 After her elimination, a number of celebrities and public figures took to social media to voice their support for Nina West, including Rep. Alexandria Ocasio-Cortez and Scott Hoying.
-West reported that Rihanna sent her a private message following her elimination.
+Levitt reported that Rihanna sent him a private message following her elimination.